enockabere/Git-Search/README.md

 # Git-Google/Git-Search
 ## Project Description
-A Github finder that allows users to search for Github users by username and Github repositories by repository names.
+A Github googler that allows users to search for Github users by username and Github repositories by repository names.
 ##### By Enock Abere

 ###### Dated 29/07/2021.